justincbagley/RADish/README.md

 # RADish
-Scripts aiding file processing and analysis of RAD and GBS data
+Scripts aiding file processing and analysis of RADseq and GBS data